Pornography in Germany: History

 The world's first sex shop was opened in Flensburg in 1962 by Beate Uhse AG.
 Post-WW2 commercial movie pornography in Germany began with the softcore film Graf Porno und seine Mädchen (Count Porno and his girls) in 1968.
-The movie's success (more than 3 million admissions) lead to a whole series of pornographic media that was referred to in German media as the Sex-Welle (sex wave).
+The movie's success (more than 3 million admissions) led to a whole series of pornographic media that was referred to in German media as the Sex-Welle (sex wave).
 The most well known film of this period is Schulmädchen-Report: Was Eltern nicht für möglich halten (The School-Girl Report, what the parents do not believe possible) by Ernst Hofbauer in 1970.
 The sex scenes had become bolder with time and by 1975, when the legal ban of pornography was lifted, the era of German hardcore pornography began.

+In 1976, the German band Scorpions released the album Virgin Killer, whose original cover featured a nude ten-year-old girl, which stirred controversy in several countries and, as a result, was re-issued in some countries with a different cover.
+The question of whether the album cover meets the definition of child pornography has been controversially discussed.

+As of 2007, over 1,000 pornographic films were released on DVD each month in Germany, and annual sales were estimated at around 800 million euros.

+In 2018, the SPD Berlin passed a proposal to create government-funded feminist porn and make it freely available via public broadcasters, arguing that "mainstream porn depicts sexist and racist stereotypes", which can have negative effects on consumers and create unrealistic expectations among young people.

+In a 2022 episode of the German public TV show ZDF Magazin Royale that focused on ethical problems in the online porn industry, Jan Böhmermann announced that their team, under direction of Paulita Pappel, had created the first public-service fee-funded TV porno film.
+He described it as an "ethically correct, queer-feminist high-gloss porno” where all performers consented, were treated fairly, and paid properly.
+The film, titled FFMM straight / queer doggy BJ ORAL orgasm squirting ROYALE (gebührenfinanziert), received an oscar at the 2022 Venus Award ceremony.

 Film and pornography

 Director Hans Billian was the protagonist of the period and the films were usually in line with the so-called "Bavarian porn sex comedies", often depicting male performers as comic characters, like Sepp Gneißl in Kasimir der Kuckuckskleber (1977).
 This era was also characterised by several Josephine Mutzenbacher films.